hhkaos/awesome-arcgis/arcgis/account-types/name-users/README.md

 So, when we talk about name users at ArcGIS we are talking about users for [organization accounts](../account-types/README.md) for [ArcGIS Online](../products/arcgis-online/README.md) or [ArcGIS Enterprise](../products/arcgis-enterprise/README.md).

-There are two levels of name users (level 1 and level 2) and they have different costs.
+There are five user types and they have different costs.

 ## Integration using OAuth 2.0